MVerbakel/MVerbakel.github.io/_posts/2025-02-16-linear-regression.md

 ### 2. Regularisation

-Regularisation methods add a penalty term to the loss function based on the coefficients, meaning we minimise both the RSS and the magnitude of the coefficients.
+Regularisation methods add a penalty term to the loss function based on the coefficients, meaning they minimise both the RSS and the magnitude of the coefficients.
+Feature scaling (typically standardisation) is essential to avoid features with a larger range dominating the penalty term.
 The goal is to create a simpler model that generalizes well to unseen data.
-There's a bias-variance trade-off here, we sacrifice some accuracy on the training data (i.e. increase bias), to reduce variance and improve prediction accuracy on the test data.
-There are 3 main methods: 1) Lasso (L1) adds a penalty proportional to the absolute value of the coefficients (some go to exactly 0); 2) Ridge (L2) adds a penalty proportional to the square of the coefficients (shrinks all, but not to 0); and, 3) Elastic Net combines L1 and L2.
+There's a bias-variance trade-off here though, we sacrifice some accuracy on the training data (i.e. increase bias), to reduce variance and improve prediction accuracy on the test data.
+There are 3 main methods: 1) Lasso (L1) adds a penalty proportional to the absolute value of the coefficients (some go to exactly 0 as demonstrated below); 2) Ridge (L2) adds a penalty proportional to the square of the coefficients (shrinks all, but not to 0); and, 3) Elastic Net combines L1 and L2.

 <img src="/assets/regularisation_comparison.jpeg" alt="l1 vs l2" width="80%"/>
 Source: [PennState Stat 897D](https://online.stat.psu.edu/stat857/node/158/)

-Feature scaling (typically standardisation) is essential to avoid features with a larger range dominating the penalty term.
 The strength of the regularisation is controlled by the parameter lambda ($$\lambda$$).
 Close to 0 (e.g. 0.01) there will be minimal regularisation (coefficients similar to without), around 1-5 there will be some shrinkage of the coefficients, and at large values (e.g. 10-100) there will be a lot of shrinkage and possibly all 0's in the case of Lasso.
 Usually the value would be selected based on a grid search (test a set of values e.g. 0.001, 0.01, 0.1, 1, 10), potentially with cross-validation (to ensure generalises well).
-If you're interested in feature importance, you might consider using Lasso regularisation as a pre-processing step (remove the features that became 0).
-The coefficients after regularisation are biased (shrunk), so we then want to re-fit the model with the reduced feature set.

 #### Lasso (L1)